 Compensation Committee.
 The current members of our compensation committee are Messrs.
-Flanders and Higby.
+Flanders, Higby and Oliver.
+Mr. Oliver became a member of the compensation committee in July 2012.
 Mr. Flanders is the chairperson of the compensation committee.
 Our board of directors has determined that each member of our compensation committee meets the applicable requirements for independence of the NASDAQ Global Market.
 The purpose of our compensation committee is to assist our board of directors in determining the compensation of our executive officers and directors.
-The compensation committee held six meetings during 2011.
+The compensation committee held five meetings during 2012.